risk-first/website/estimating/Fixing-Scrum.md

 ![Schedule Risk for Stakeholders](/images/generated/estimating/scrum/scrum2.png)

 The above diagram shows this problem:  the _more feedback_ you are receiving, the more _interruption_ you are causing to the people giving feedback.
-So you are trying to [Balance Risk](/Purpose-Development-Team.md) (as usual).
-Having a _daily_ review for a software project involving all stakeholders would be overkill, and waste a lot of everyone's time.
-This time-wasting would create more problems than it solves!
-(As Rubin points out, ill-attendance is one problem of Sprint Reviews: often stake-holders just don't have time for them).
+So you are trying to [Balance Risk](/Purpose-Development-Team.md):  while having a _daily_ review for a software project involving all stakeholders would be overkill, and waste a lot of everyone's time, having a _yearly_ review would be too-long a feedback loop.
+Balancing risk here means doing the feedback loop _often enough_.

 ## Time-Boxing To The Rescue